-- Each CPU has a Memory Protection Unit that can restrict what memory ranges are allowed for each master (e.g. DMA, CPU) based on a master ID - In AURIXTM TC3xx, the MPU supports: - 18 data ranges that specify which memory ranges a master is allowed to access for data.
-Read and write permissions can be specified for each range - 10 code ranges that specify which memory ranges the CPU is allowed to access for instructions - In AURIXTM TC3xx, the CPU has 6 different protection sets (PRS) that specify which combination of data ranges and code ranges are active - When the MPU is enabled, an instruction or data access outside of the specified MPU ranges selected by the active protection set immediately causes a CPU trap and optionally an alarm to the Safety Management Unit (SMU) - The CPU Memory Protection Unit is one of the many AURIXTM safety mechanisms that help to protect against random hardware faults as well as systematic faults
+- Each CPU has a Memory Protection Unit that can restrict what memory ranges are allowed for each master (e.g. DMA, CPU) based on a master ID - The MPU supports 16 data ranges that specify which memory ranges a master is allowed to access for data.
+You can specify read and write permissions for each range - The MPU supports 8 code ranges that specify which memory ranges the CPU is allowed to access for instructions - The CPU has 4 different protection sets (PRS) that specify which combination of data ranges and code ranges are active - When the MPU is enabled, an instruction or data access outside of the specified MPU ranges selected by the active protection set immediately causes a CPU trap and optionally an alarm to the Safety Management Unit (SMU) - The CPU Memory Protection Unit is one of many AURIXTM safety mechanisms that help to protect against random hardware faults as well as systematic faults